 All stations are clearly color coded and numbered, so you can use the colors and numbers on the subway map to navigate around.

 If it's a nice day, particularly on weekends, a great way to get a feel for Tokyo is to walk through Yoyogi park.
 The park runs between Shibuya and Harajuku, so it's easy to hop off the train in Shibuya as Ian suggested, then enter the park near the Meiji Shrine and walk through then reboard the train from Harajuku station.
-The park is usually full of people doing pretty much everything, and they're generally more than happy to show you how or to pose with you for a photo. over 7 years ago
+The park is usually full of people doing pretty much everything, and they're generally more than happy to show you how or to pose with you for a photo. almost 8 years ago

 Go to the following places: